Marie Sester

-Marie Sester is a French-American decades-long artist, and current PhD student studying the nature of consciousness.
+Marie Sester born in 1955 is a French-American decades-long artist, and current PhD student studying the nature of consciousness.
 Her artwork involves cross-disciplinary practices and experimental systems in Interactive Art using tracking technologies, light, audio, video, and biofeedback, focusing on social awareness and the responsibility of personal commitments.
 Her PhD work is in Integral and Transpersonal Psychology focusing on connectedness, expansiveness, and presence.

 Biography

 Born in France, Marie Sester studied to be an architect, earning a master's degree (Architect DPLG, M Arch) from the Ecole d'Architecture in Strasbourg, France in 1980.
 She soon shifted from the practice of architecture to the practice of representational arts.
 While receiving recognition for her paintings and drawings, she moved to Paris and started traveling through Europe and Africa.
 After receiving a residency in Japan in 1993, her work shifted toward an exploration of public space, creating installations and experimental interactive works.

 After several long-term residencies including in New York, Los Angeles, Portland (OR), and Gifu (Japan), she relocated from Paris to the U.S., living between New York, San Francisco, and Los Angeles.